AutomotiveAIChallenge/aichallenge-documentation-2024/docs/development/workspace-usage.en.md

 For the 2024 AI Challenge, we recommend editing maps such as point cloud maps and lanelet2 maps using tools like [VectorMapBuilder](https://tools.tier4.jp/feature/vector_map_builder_ll2/) .

-Download and edit the point cloud map, lanelet2 map, etc., from the [Map file storage](https://drive.google.com/drive/folders/1nsYIg_3rwIjg0x6BC__aWVmnv-25nZkn) !
+Download and edit the point cloud map, lanelet2 map, etc., from the Map file storage!
+(The map distribution has ended.)

 Refer to the [VectorMapBuilder usage video](https://www.youtube.com/watch?v=GvZr707TmuM) for step-by-step instructions.